jkutner/jkutner.github.com/_posts/2019-03-28-using-corretto-adopt-graal-zulu-on-heroku.md

 OpenJDK 64-Bit Server VM (Zulu 8.36.0.1-CA-linux64) (build 25.202-b05, mixed mode)
 ```

+In addition to JDK 8, you can use Zulu JDK 11 and 12 by using the appropriate version strings in your `system.properties` file.

 ## Using AdoptOpenJDK

 [AdoptOpenJDK](https://adoptopenjdk.net) is a community of Java User Group (JUG) members, Java developers, and vendors who provide free and open source builds of OpenJDK.
 You can use AdoptOpenJDK binaries by adding a third-party buildpack to your Heroku app in conjunction with an official buildpack.
+Run these commands:

 ```
 $ heroku buildpacks:set jdk/adopt
 $ heroku buildpacks:add heroku/java
 ```

-Then execute `git push heroku master` as before, and you'll be running with an AdoptOpenJDK binary.
+Then deploy as before, and you'll be using an AdoptOpenJDK binary.
 Run the following command to confirm that it worked:

 ```
 $ heroku run java -version